Acorns vs Betterment 2026: Which Investing App Actually Fits Your Life?

 User Interface & Ease of Use

-Acorns wins this one for sheer approachability.
-The app is designed to require almost zero financial literacy — you answer five questions, get a portfolio, and forget about it.
-The visual design is warm, the language is friendly, and there's almost nothing that feels intimidating.
-That's a feature, not a limitation.
+Acorns wins here for sheer approachability.
+The app is designed to require almost zero financial literacy — you answer five questions, get a portfolio, and move on.
+The visual design is warm, the language is friendly, and there's almost nothing intimidating.
+That's a real advantage.

 Betterment's UI is clean and well-organized, but it asks more of you.
-Setting up goals, reviewing projections, adjusting allocations — it's all intuitive, but you need to actually engage with it to get value.
-Think of it as the difference between Netflix autoplay and a film festival: one removes all friction, the other rewards your involvement.
+Setting up goals, reviewing projections, adjusting allocations — it's all straightforward, but you need to actually engage with it.
+Think of it like this: one removes all friction, the other rewards your involvement.

 Core Features

 This isn't close.
-Betterment's feature depth — tax-loss harvesting, tax-coordinated portfolios, goal tracking with external account syncing, CFP access — puts it in a different league for anyone who cares about building actual wealth.
-Acorns' round-ups are genuinely clever, but they're more of a behavioral trick than a financial strategy.
-And I mean that kindly — behavioral tricks are powerful!
+Betterment's feature depth — tax-loss harvesting, tax-coordinated portfolios, goal tracking with external account syncing, CFP access — puts it in a different league for anyone serious about building wealth.
+Acorns' round-ups are clever, but they're more of a behavioral nudge than a comprehensive financial strategy.
+That's not a criticism — behavioral nudges are powerful.
 Just know what you're working with.

-That said, Acorns' Earn cashback program is a legitimately underrated feature.
-Getting a 5–10% cashback deposit from a brand you'd shop at anyway, invested directly into your portfolio?
+One thing worth noting: Acorns' Earn cashback program is genuinely underrated.
+Getting 5–10% cashback from brands you'd shop at anyway, invested directly into your portfolio?
 That's real money over time.

 Integrations

-Betterment connects with external accounts for its RetireGuide feature, giving you a consolidated financial picture — it can pull in your 401(k) data, estimate Social Security benefits, and build a retirement projection that actually reflects your real situation.
-Acorns integrates with your spending cards and a handful of shopping partners through Earn, but doesn't offer anything close to that kind of financial aggregation.
+Betterment connects with external accounts for RetireGuide, giving you a complete financial picture — it pulls in your 401(k) data, estimates Social Security benefits, and builds a retirement projection that actually reflects your real situation.
+Acorns integrates with your spending cards and some shopping partners through Earn, but doesn't offer anything close to that kind of financial aggregation.

 Pricing & Value